-These are the main benefits, and I am sure there are more.
+These are the main benefits, and there are more.

 Meditation Requires Practice

 If you wish to get results you need daily meditation practice.
 It is not enough just to read about this topic, do nothing and wait for results.

 You need to train yourself every day.
 It is like bodybuilding.
 If you exercise your body only once in a while, you might get some results, but real results require constant training.
 It is the same with meditation.

-As a beginner you can start with 10 minutes a day, and in time, extend this period.
+As a beginner you can start with a meditation session of 10 minutes a day, and in time, you can extend the session duration.

 6 Meditation Techniques

 I would like to offer you here various simple, but highly effective meditation techniques.

 Some, might find certain techniques more difficult, and other techniques easier to practice.
 This depends on various factors, such as how much focus you possess, how earnest you are, the level of your motivation, experience, etc.

 Try each form of meditation for a few days, to find out the one you are most comfortable with, and then stick with it.

 After some time, a few weeks, or even months, if you feel that you made progress with your current technique, you may try a different one.

 All the meditations presented here, will strengthen your focus and concentration, and bring you calmness and inner peace.
 Some of them, like the ‘I am Meditation’ and ‘Self Inquiry Meditation’, aim at raising above the ego and realizing your real essence.

 The important thing to do is to practice every day, preferably, at more or less the same hour.

 Reading gives the information and understanding of what you need to do, but it is practice, which takes you to your goal and ensures success.